hermann8u/console-battling/README.md

 ## What's next

 You can see here a list of the possible evolutions of this project :
+- Adding translations (at least in english for the game messages)
 - Factory pattern design for Package creation
 - Observer or Mediator pattern design? (instead of the current ContextInterface)
 - Brings it to the browser with Web sockets